MultiCraft/repixture/DEV_GROUPS.md

 # Group reference

-This file is developer documentation that documents all the groups used in this game.
+This file is developer documentation that documents all the non-special groups (i.e. not special according to `lua_api.txt`) used in this game.

 ## Item groups

+This is the list of all groups used for items.
+Note: If no number/rating is specified, use 1 as rating.

 ## Interactive item groups
 * `not_in_creative_inventory`: Item won't show up in Creative Inventory